tytydraco/Ludere/README.md

 # LibRetroWrapper
 A LibRetro-powered ROM packager for portable emulation

+# Philosophy
+The current state of emulation on Android is excellent relative to other methods of emulation.
+However, the experience is not **seamless** and it is not **universal**.
+Allow me to elaborate.
+By seamless, I mean to say that there are very few steps involved between opening the application and actually playing the game.
+With most emulators from a fresh install, one must open the application, download a core (i.e. RetroArch), locate their rom, and then begin playing, totally at least two steps of interference.
+Contrarily, LibRetroWrapper reduces the process down to one simple step: open the application.
+The core, rom, controls, core settings, and everything else is already configured.
+In terms of universality, one cannot easily duplicate their configuration across devices without repeating the steps for each device.
+Instead, LibRetroWrapper is a simple APK with all configuration already prepared, so installing an exact duplicate of the game is as easy as installing any other APK.

 # Purpose
 The goal of LibRetroWrapper is to increase the level of abstraction for emulation on Android.